brupps/sqlalchemy-challenge/README.md

 #3 sqlalchemy-challenge

+#The Challenge
+The module 10 challenge included a jupyter notebook and a flask app to analyze data from weather stations in Hawaii.
+Using skills learned in class and research from stack overflow and github, I was able to complete the challenge as required.

 ## Instructions
 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii.
 To help with your trip planning, you decide to do a climate analysis about the area.
 The following sections outline the steps that you need to take to accomplish this task.